Congratulations! You’ve accepted your offer and now it’s time to plan your start at Brock.

 Check out our webinar series to learn about various resources and build on important skills essential for future success.

 Meet our Brock International staff, ask questions and learn more about Brock through our live chat option!
-This chat will be open Monday to Friday from 8am – 10am EDT.
+This chat will be open Monday to Friday from 8 a.m. to 3 p.m.
+EDT.

 Do you have more questions?
-You can set up a virtual appointment to ask questions about course registration, immigration, future plans and engagement opportunities for the Fall.
+You can set up a virtual appointment to ask questions about course registration, immigration, future plans and engagement opportunities for the Winter.

 You can also email Brock International Services and one of our dedicated, student-support staff will be happy to assist you.